patrickfav/website-favre/content/articles/2019-09-26-how-to-convert-a-byte-array-to-a-hex-string-in-java/index.md

 Not Really Option 8: Java 9+ Compatibility or 'Do Not Use JAXBs javax/xml/bind/DatatypeConverter'
 -------------------------------------------------------------------------------------------------

 In previous Java (8 and below) versions the Java code for JAXB was included as runtime dependency.
-Since Java 9 and [Jigsaw modularisation](http://openjdk.java.net/projects/jigsaw/doc/jdk-modularization-tips) your code cannot access other code outside of it's module without explicit declaration.
+Since Java 9 and [Jigsaw modularisation](http://openjdk.java.net/projects/jigsaw/doc/jdk-modularization-tips) your code cannot access other code outside of its module without explicit declaration.
 So be aware if you get an exception like:

 ```
 java.lang.NoClassDefFoundError: javax/xml/bind/JAXBException